-With regard to health insurance, we primarily market Medicare Supplement insurance, Medicare Part D prescription drug insurance, other limited-benefit products including cancer, and accident and health products.
-As noted above, 2013 health premium was positively affected by the inclusion of Family Heritage's health premium for a full year.
-The 13% increase in 2012 health premium was a result of the addition of a large number of new low-income Medicare Part D auto-enrollees in the 2012 plan year.
+With regard to health insurance, we primarily market Medicare Supplement insurance, other limited-benefit products including cancer, and accident and health products.
+As noted earlier, 2013 and 2014 health premiums were positively affected by the inclusion of Family Heritage's health premium for the full years.
 The inclusion of Family Heritage also caused our limited-benefit health premium, which is their primary focus, to exceed our Medicare Supplement premium in 2013 for the first time in several years.
 Prior to 2013, Medicare Supplement was our largest contributor to total health premium.
-Limited-benefit health premium was \$447 million in 2013, increasing 50% over 2012 limited-benefit health premium of \$298 million.
-This increase was a result of the inclusion of Family Heritage's business.
-Medicare Supplement premium was \$417 million in 2013 but has declined slightly in each successive year from 2011 as lapses have exceeded new sales.
-Our Medicare Part D premium declined 6% in 2013 to \$300 million after having risen 62% to \$318 million in 2012.
-The 2012 increase was a result of the previously-noted addition of low-income autoenrollees in the 2012 plan.
-Due to increased competition in the 2013 plan year, we experienced a decrease in 2013 Part D premium.
-For the 2014 Part D plan year, we were able to qualify for new autoenrollees in 15 regions, compared with 7 in 2013.
-As a result, we expect growth in Part D sales and premium in 2014.
+Limited-benefit health continued to exceed Medicare Supplement in 2014.
+Limited-benefit health premium was \$446 million in 2014, compared with \$447 million in 2013.
+Limited-benefit premium increased 50% over 2012 limited-benefit health premium of \$298 million, a result of the inclusion of Family Heritage's business.
+Medicare Supplement premium was \$423 million in 2014, increasing over the prior year's premium for the first time in many years, as lapses exceeded new sales in prior year periods.
+Medicare Supplement premium was \$417 million in 2013 and \$432 million in 2012.
+The increase in 2014 premium resulted from sales in 2014 to certain large groups.
+Health margins have remained somewhat stable as a percentage of premium throughout the three-year period.
 See the discussion under Health Insurance for a more detailed discussion of health insurance results.